5 Tips for Your 2021/2022 Registration Renewal (Reminder Email sent August 26, 2021)

 You will receive an email confirmation from the College after your resignation request has been processed.

-15. I am currently a General Member but I am planning
+15. I am currently a General Registrant but I am planning

 to retire this year, what status should I select at renewal?

-If you are no longer practising as of October 1st, you may select one of the following options for renewal:
+If you are no longer practising you may select one of the following options for renewal:

 If you have not provided 750 hours of patient care or related work in audiology or speech-language pathology during the three years immediately preceding the date you apply to reinstate your General Certificate, your application the Registration Committee will consider your case and may require you to successfully complete further education and/or training.

-- Resignation – You may choose this option if you no longer wish to be a member of the College.
-However, if you later decide that you wish to return to work in Ontario, you must submit a new application for registration (i.e. including all of the supporting documents and fees associated with a new application).
+- Resignation – You may choose this option if you no longer wish to be a registrant of the College.
+However, if you later decide that you wish to return to work in Ontario, you must submit a new application for registration (i.e. including all of the supporting documents and fees associated with a new application) and pass the Canadian Entry to Practice (CETP) Exam for your profession.

-If you select one of the above options at renewal, you will not be able to practise as of October 1st.
-Consequently, you should not change your status, if you wish to continue to practise after October 1st.
+If you select one of the above options at renewal, you will not be able to practise as of the effective date.
+Consequently, you should not change your status, if you wish to continue to practise in the new registration period.

 Regardless of when in the registration year you retire (once we are beyond the renewal period), there is no pro-rated refund available to you and an application fee may also be applicable if you wish to change your status midway through the registration year.